AdaCore/ada_language_server/doc/project_file.md

 ## Short introduction

-This is a custom request used by the VS Code extension to retrieve the GPR project file uploaded by the ALS, allowing us to get the path to the project file currently in use.
+This is a custom command used by the VS Code extension to retrieve the GPR project file uploaded by the ALS, allowing us to get the path to the project file currently in use.

 ## Change description